-- A Disability Services Student Information Form must be completed, signed by the student, and delivered or faxed to the Center for Learning and Teaching.
+- The ADA Initial Intake Application Form must be completed, signed by the student, and delivered or faxed to the Center for Learning and Teaching

-- The Center for Learning and Teaching will work with the student to develop a reasonable accommodation for the disability only after adequate documentation and a completed Disability Services Student Information Form have been received.
+- The Center for Learning and Teaching will work with the student to develop a reasonable accommodation for the disability only after adequate documentation and a completed the ADA Initial Intake Application Form have been received.
 Under emergency needs, temporary accommodations may be approved by the Director of the Center for Learning and Teaching while waiting for adequate documentation.
 Any information received by the Center for Learning and Teaching will be held in confidence and not released directly or indirectly without the written consent of the student except for the purpose of providing services.